baiway/monzo-personal-finance-dashboard/README.md

 **4. Activate the virtual environment.**

+The command varies by operating system.
 On macOS or Linux, enter
 ```
   source .venv/bin/activate
 ```